NVIDIA/BigVGAN/README.md

 The paper results are based on 24kHz BigVGAN models trained on LibriTTS dataset.
 We also provide 22kHz BigVGAN models with band-limited setup (i.e., fmax=8000) for TTS applications.
+Note that, the latest checkpoints use ``snakebeta`` activation with log scale parameterization, which have the best overall quality.

 ## TODO